wsilva08/NextEngine/README.md

-# Next Evolution - Deployment Guide
+# Next Engine - Deployment Guide

-This guide provides instructions on how to deploy the Next Evolution landing page application to a Virtual Private Server (VPS), such as those provided by Hetzner, Vultr, or DigitalOcean.
+This guide provides instructions on how to deploy the Next Engine landing page application to a Virtual Private Server (VPS), such as those provided by Hetzner, Vultr, or DigitalOcean.

 We will use Nginx as the web server to serve the static files.